nejohnson/avrx-gcc/README.md

 * Most non-blocking services are available when in interrupt routines.
 * Time Queue Manager supports single event timers.
 Any process can set up a timer and any process can wait on the expiration of a timer.
-* AvrX Supports single step debugging of running processes.
-The supplied monitor uses the AvrX API to halt, step and resume processes.
 * Small: About 700-1000 words of code space needed for all features.
 * Fast: with a 10 MHz clock rate a 10 kHz system clock rate consumes about 20% of the processor while actively tracking a timer (211 cycles including the